rpceri/RaphaelPazdzior_12_12112021/README.md

 - react-router-dom: "^6.0.2
 - react-scripts: "4.0.3
 - recharts: "^2.1.6",
-- recharts and jsdoc (to build the html doc)
+- better-docs and jsdoc (to build the html doc)

 ## Installation